Vespa 946 intro

 Update, November 13, 2012, 8:40 am PST:

 Motoblog.it is on the spot with many photos (how’s your Italian?).
-To summarize: Color choices appear to be black with a gray seat or white with a red seat (yes, I know about the video of the yellow one, but that color is not on the Web site or in the press image gallery).
+To summarize: Color choices appear to be black with a gray seat or white with a red seat (yes, I know about the video of the yellow one, but that color is not in the press image gallery).
 The engine is indeed the 125cc 3V from the 2013 non-U.S. LX (which presumably will also be offered in 150cc guise where markets allow).
 The body is made (partially) of aluminum (you already knew that, right?).

 The 946 is Piaggio Group’s only scooter intro; other bikes debuting at EICMA are the California 1400 by Moto Guzzi, and Aprilia’s Caponord 1200 and RSV4 ABS.